Bryest/ey_2_backend/Readme.md

   "lastEdited": "2024-07-09T16:09:27.112Z"
 }
 ```
-2. Put works all the fields are optional
+2. Put works!
+All the fields are optional.

 ```json
 {